Updated December, 2020

 The trustee must maintain a high degree of responsibility, known as fiduciary care.
 A trustee cannot make risky, speculative investments outside of the instructions outlined within the trust agreement, and may be held personally responsible for trust losses.

 The trustee’s duties include receipt and management of the trust assets, collection of income, accounting, tax reporting and payments, investment and income distributions according to the trust agreement.
-The trustee/grantor can maintain full control of the trust until the trustee’s death or incompetency.
+The trustee or grantor can maintain full control of the trust until the trustee’s death or incompetency.
 At this point, a successor trustee takes over and follows the instructions contained in the trust document.

 What does it Cost to Establish and Maintain a Trust?

 Trusts are sometimes promoted as a tool to avoid the costs of the probate process.
 However, the costs to establish a trust will likely exceed the costs of drafting a will.
 Note also that while trust assets are not included in a probate process, when the property is transferred to and titled in the trust, there are fees related to trust management and administration.
 While a family member serving as a trustee may waive the fees, most non-family members, banks and trust companies will charge fees for property management.
 Fees may vary according to the type of property being managed.
-For example, if the trust owns farm land, a trustee may claim a farm manager’s fee (such as 10 percent of gross income).
-Trusts made up of corporate stocks, bonds, or other investments requiring oversight may be subject to an annual management fee (one-half of 1 percent to 2 percent of the property in the trust, depending on the dollar value of the trust).
+For example, if the trust owns farm land, a trustee may claim a farm manager’s fee (such as 10% of gross income).
+Trusts made up of corporate stocks, bonds, or other investments requiring oversight may be subject to an annual management fee (.05% to 2% of the property in the trust, depending on the dollar value of the trust).
 There may be a minimum annual fee.
 In any event, it is important to consider the trust management fees over the lifetime of the trust as well as trust administration fees at the time of a trustee’s death in comparison to the costs of probate.

 What are the Main Types of Trusts?